Menu

 • The Curious Traveler

-A Nature Lover’s Paradise: New Zealand’s South Island Flora & Fauna
+A Nature Lover’s Paradise: New Zealand’s Flora & Fauna

 A long, long time ago—about 80 million years—the islands that make up present-day New Zealand separated from the Gondwana supercontinent.
 That left the wildlife on board a few dozen millennia to do their own thing, resulting in an ecosystem like nowhere else in the world.